isabella232/search-promote.en-1/help/c-about-home.md

 description: You can use Home to view a variety of report widgets that give you a quick overview of your Search&amp;Promote account.
 solution: Target
 title: About Home
-topic: Home,Site search and merchandising
+topic-legacy: Home,Site search and merchandising
 uuid: 5d4dbf5e-954d-46ae-a822-18a58af60de6
 exl-id: b9249033-dd3e-40a0-a666-e73aa09f11f9
 ---